 This is an incredible admission: the study of the origin and development of life-forms on earth is not “mere science,” but “a secular religion.”

-However, this is also the view of William Provine, the Charles A. Alexander Professor of Biological Sciences at the Department of Ecology and Evolutionary Biology at Cornell University.
-Writing in Origins Research, he tells us, “Let me summarize my views on what modern evolutionary biology tells us loud and clear.”8 Now you would expect this leading professor of biology to say that modern evolutionary biology tells us something about the origin of life or something about natural selection or something about the origin of species or something about genetics.
+However, this is also the view of the late William Provine, the Charles A. Alexander Professor of Biological Sciences at the Department of Ecology and Evolutionary Biology at Cornell University.
+Writing in Origins Research, he told us, “Let me summarize my views on what modern evolutionary biology tells us loud and clear.”8 Now you would expect this leading professor of biology to say that modern evolutionary biology tells us something about the origin of life or something about natural selection or something about the origin of species or something about genetics.
 But, no!
 According to this leading evolutionary biologist, modern evolutionary biology tells us loud and clear that:

 There are no gods, no purposes, no goal-directed forces of any kind.
 There is no life after death.
 When I die, I am absolutely certain that I am going to be dead.
 That’s the end for me.
 There is no ultimate foundation for ethics, no ultimate meaning to life, and no free will for humans, either.8